nubenetes/awesome-kubernetes/docs/other-awesome-lists.md

 - [lorien/awesome-web-scraping: Awesome Web Scraping](https://github.com/lorien/awesome-web-scraping) List of libraries, tools and APIs for web scraping and data processing.
 - [==Devdocs.io API Documentation== 🌟](https://devdocs.io/)
 - [==developer.hashicorp.com== 🌟](https://developer.hashicorp.com/) **Learn at your own pace in one place with reference docs, step by step tutorials, videos, and real hands-on lab workstations to automate your infrastructure, networking, and security workflows.**
+- [github.com/iximiuz: Awesome Container Tinkering](https://github.com/iximiuz/awesome-container-tinkering) List of awesome tools to tinker with containers.
+- [github.com/ran-isenberg: AWS Lambda Handler Cookbook (Python) 🌟](https://github.com/ran-isenberg/aws-lambda-handler-cookbook) This repository provides a working, deployable, open source based, AWS Lambda handler and CDK Python code.
+This handler embodies Serverless best practices and has all the bells and whistles for a proper production ready handler.
+- [koslib/awesome-containerized-security 🌟](https://github.com/koslib/awesome-containerized-security) A collection of tools to improve your containerized apps security posture
+- [steveazz/awesome-slo: Awesome SLOs](https://github.com/steveazz/awesome-slo) A curated list of useful resources for SLIs/SLOs

 ### Project Management